phouse512/react-es6-skeleton/README.md

   `BUILD_DIR` variable inside `webpack.config.js`
 - for an example of how to import local modules in your es6 code, look at the import inside `src/index.jsx` for the `CommentBox` class
+- if you want to dig further, `react-router` is included with a basic rendering of the `Home` component, but it's not necessary to understand for now